text in the form of a rubber stamp, slanting at angle

 Nesting

 We always need somewhere safe to nest in the spring.
-Bramble or juniper bushes are very suitable, for example, since they are dense and prickly and keep out predators such as cats or foxes, as well as some of the larger birds that might feed on their eggs.
-But a well positioned bird box is also a much-favoured option.
+Bramble or juniper bushes are very suitable, for example, since they are dense and prickly and keep out predators such as cats or foxes, as well as some of the larger birds that might feed on our eggs.
+But a well-positioned bird box is also a much-favoured option.
 It should be of the open-fronted variety, and placed out of direct sunlight or strong winds.
 Ideally it will also be shrouded and hidden by some form of foliage - ivy or honeysuckle, for instance.
 That keeps the growing family suitably hidden and safe.

 Things to avoid